Nut and Peanut Allergy

 - Candy.
 Candies made by small bakeries or manufacturers (or homemade candies) may contain nuts as a hidden ingredient.
 The safest plan is to eat only candies made by major manufacturers whose labels show they are safe.

 - Ice cream.
 Unfortunately, cross-contamination is common in ice cream parlors because of shared scoops.
-It's also a possibility in soft-serve ice cream, custard, water ice, or yogurt places because the same dispensing machines and utensils are often used for lots of different flavors.
+It's also a possibility in soft-serve ice cream, custard, water ice, and yogurt shops because the same dispensing machines and utensils are often used for lots of different flavors.
 Instead, do as you would for candy: Buy tubs of ice cream at the supermarket and be sure they're made by a large manufacturer and the labels indicate they're safe.

 - Asian, African, and other cuisine.
 African and Asian (especially Thai, Chinese, and Indian) foods often contain peanuts or tree nuts.
 Mexican and Mediterranean foods may also use nuts, so the risk of cross-contamination is high with these foods.